harsh-awasthik/ROV3/README.md

 ## References
 - We extend our sincere gratitude to [Mohammad Ammar](https://github.com/MohammadAmmargk8497) for his invaluable guidance throughout this project.
 His expertise greatly contributed to our progress and success.
 - [The previous ROV repository](https://github.com/MohammadAmmargk8497/ROV1.0) by the AMU Team was instrumental in shaping our approach and implementing critical aspects of our code.
 We deeply appreciate this foundational resource.
+- We are also grateful to the AUV Club leads, including Yusuf Hasan, Mohd.
+Haadi Akhter, and Eizad Handan, for their valuable support and assistance throughout this project.

 ---